equinor/pyetp/README.md

 ### Running pytest from root folder
 `python -m pytest -rs -v`

-# This libaray is under active development and subject to breaking changes
+# This library is under active development and subject to breaking changes